bowale01/Devops_task_July_2024/README.md

 The server runs the simulation and keeps an in-memory representation of the state while the client generates roller coaster riders.
 The client communicates with the server using HTTP.

-> !!!
-Please provide each task as a single commit !!!

 ## Task description